(A) Application for course approvals.

-(1) For a new continuing education course offering submitted less than thirty days prior to the offering date, but not less than ten days prior to the offering is two dollars per credit hour per attendee.
+(1) For a new continuing education course offering submitted less than thirty days prior to the offering date, but not less than ten days prior to the offering, the fee is two dollars per credit hour per attendee.

-(2) For an additional offering of a course approved for that calendar year submitted less than ten days prior to the offering date is.two dollars per credit hour per attendee.
+(2) For an additional offering of a course approved for that calendar year submitted less than ten days prior to the offering date, the feeis.two dollars per credit hour per attendee.

-(3) For a change of location, time, instructor, or change of course content of a course approved for that calendar year, submitted less than three days prior to the offering date is.two dollars per credit hour per attendee.
+(3) For a change of location, time, instructor, or change of course content of a course approved for that calendar year, submitted less than three days prior to the offering date, the fee is.two dollars per credit hour per attendee.

 (F) The offering course providers must issue certificates using the correct course certification number.
 Any certificate incorrectly issued must be reissued to each attendee within thirty days of notice of the defective certificate by the offering entity using the valid certification number as assigned by the division.

 (G) No approved course providers shall certify the attendance of a person who was not physically present during one hundred per cent of the offering time.
 All offerings must be successfully completed.

 (1) Offering course providers shall maintain for five years a record of attendance of each person attending an offering disclosing the following information: